-Regulation can be understood as the intentional steering of individual and corporative actors’ behavior by state and non-state organizations in order to attain a pre-specified goal (Black) and is a key component of modern social life.
-Societies can thus be characterized with respect to the specific tools of regulation that they use.
+Regulation can be understood as the intentional steering of individual and corporative actors’ behavior by state and non-state organizations and is a key component of modern social life.
+Forms of regulation change with the underlying practices and technologies: at present, big data and artificial intelligence raise questions about changes in regulation the same way the development of statistics and accounting did in the past.

 A detailed project description can be found here.